fperezco/ratchetphp/README.md

 #### __________
 #### 2023
-Just the same original project from cboden just adding the method getResourceId() and method getHttpRequest() to the ConnectionInterface
+Just the same original project from cboden just adding the method getResourceId(), getHttpRequest() and getRemoteAddress() to the ConnectionInterface to fit phpstan analisys

 #### __________